rsdoiel/rsdoiel.github.io/blog/2018/03/11/accessing-go-from-julia.md

 require type declarations I will be using those for clarity.
 Like in my previous post I think this implementation this is a good starting point to see how Julia interacts with C shared libraries.
-Like before I will present our Go code, an explanation followed by the Julia code and comentary.
+Like before I will present our Go code, an explanation followed by the Julia code and commentary.

 On the Go side we create a _libtwice.go_ file with an empty `main()` function.
 Notice that we also import the *C* package and use